tomgreg90/be-nc-news/ReadMe.md

 ## To Start

-To start the project and interact with the database simply run
+To start the server run

 ```bash
 npm start